Lachtan9K/spselit-javascript/09-Functions.md

 Note: If you invoke function by just calling it's name, without adding `()` (brackets) after it it won't be called and it will return information that it is function or in case that code is known then with full code for that function (for example in browser).

 Note: Calling nonexistent function will throw error.
 It will produce different types of error based on if function which was called belongs to an object or not.
+Calling variable which is not function will throw `TypeError: notFunction`.

 ## Creating function